WillyShakes/UdooWtf/README.md

-# WhaTiForgot

 ![wtf-logo](logowtf.jpg)

-This project was born to compete at a the Droidcon's hackathon v2016.
+WTF project was born to compete at a the Droidcon's hackathon v2016.
 It was sponsored by AAL and the main topic was improving eldest people's life.
 The project is based on beacons.
 For more infos visit https://github.com/gmacario/wtf-docs